 This category of weapon includes atomic bombs, hydrogen bombs (thermonuclear), and neutron bombs.
-While atomic bombs such as those dropped on Hiroshima and Nagasaki in 1945 are subject to specific restrictions and other bans such as on testing, manufacture, stockpiling, etc.
+While atomic bombs such as those dropped on Hiroshima and Nagasaki in 1945 are not banned as such by international law, they are affected by other bans - on testing, manufacture, stockpiling, etc.